Enjoying our puzzle hints?

 Blue group — PRONOUN HOMOPHONES

-Why is “OUI” in the Blue group?
+Why is “YEW” in the Blue group?

 Word definitions